Education in ancient Greece: Higher education

 The emergence of higher education in ancient Athens was the result of the so-called Sophists Reform happened in the latter half of the Fifth Century BC.
 It was a higher form of education compared to the old education.
 Although Freeman and Marrou proposed a classification within this Higher Education, secondary education and tertiary education, Beck refused the proposal.
 Nevertheless, there was a huge expansion in the subjects student could learn, astronomy, philosophy, mathematics, rhetoric, history and grammar.

 The sophists were professional teachers and most of them were foreigners, i.e. non-Athenians.
 They emerged because of the continuously growing need of higher knowledge than basic literacy and numeracy in the democratised Athens.
 The study normally took three to four years and the tuition fee was reasonable.
 For example, Protagoras charged a thousand drachma, which would be 10 mina.
-Despite of all the branches of studies mentioned above, rhetoric, or sometimes referred to as the “art of persuasion” was considered the most critical and fundamental parts of curriculum.
-This was primarily because mature skills of rhetoric bought the student a ticket to the politics.
+Despite all the branches of studies mentioned above, rhetoric, sometimes referred to as the “art of persuasion” ,was considered the most critical and fundamental part of the curriculum.
+This was primarily because mature skills of rhetoric bought the student a ticket to politics.

+Education of Athenian Women

+Women and girls in Athens did not participate in formal education.
+Most women remained at home throughout the majority of their lives, and any schooling that young girls did receive was the responsibility of their mothers and other female elders.
+While formal education taught boys physical education, letters, music and mathematics, it was a priority that girls learned to manage and take care of the home and family.
+Girls learned skills such as textile work, cleaning, maintaining the household, and taking care of the younger children in the family.
+They were also taught to manage a household staff.

+There were certain conditions in which girls were expected to spend time away from the home.
+This included being sent on errands and attending religious events and ceremonies.
+Participating in religion was a way for women and girls to immerse themselves in their community and to learn about their culture.
+Religious Indoctrination rituals were said to have been important in teaching girls about their purpose, about what was expected of them, and about societal virtues and values that they should represent.
+Another significant part of girls' education, both inside and outside of religion, was education on bearing and raising children.